Joey Powers: Biography

 Powers quickly recorded an album, Midnight Mary — in the week of John F. Kennedy's assassination — with musicians including Paul Simon and Roger McGuinn.

-He recorded an album, Special Delivery, with Roy Orbison and country/folk musician Bobby Bare.
-However, these were generally ignored, as were subsequent singles, because the public preferred other acts, especially the Beatles and the British Invasion, instead.
-In 1967, he released a single credited to Joey Powers and The New Dimensions.
-He then formed a new band, Joey Powers' Flower who performed around Pennsylvania and New Jersey and released several singles on the RCA label in 1969-70, without success.
+He also recorded Special Delivery with Roy Orbison and country/folk musician Bobby Bare.
+However, these and subsequent recordings were generally ignored because the public preferred other acts, especially the Beatles and British Invasion bands.

-He later ran a booking agency in Hazlet, New Jersey, and a recording studio in West Orange, New Jersey used by musicians including Jethro Tull, Tony Orlando, Steve Allen, The Kinks and Aerosmith.
+In 1967, Powers released a single credited to Joey Powers and The New Dimensions.
+He formed a new band, Joey Powers' Flower which performed around Pennsylvania and New Jersey and released several singles on the RCA label in 1969-70, without success.
+He later ran a booking agency in Hazlet, New Jersey and a recording studio in West Orange, New Jersey used by musicians including Jethro Tull, Tony Orlando, Steve Allen, The Kinks and Aerosmith.
 He managed the band Phantom's Opera that included Richie Sambora, Tico Torres and Alec John Such, later of Bon Jovi, and helped produce a solo album by drummer Joe English.
-He won a Gospel Music Association Dove Award for Album of the Year in 1991 for the album Triumphant Return by Christian rock group Whitecross.

-He sold the recording studio in the early 1990s and returned to college to study theology, later becoming an ordained minister, and setting up the Bayshore Gospel church in Keyport, New Jersey.
-In 2002, he moved to Saint Petersburg, Russia, where he set up a Christian orphanage and built a recording studio.
+In the early 1990s, Powers sold the recording studio and returned to college to study theology, later becoming an ordained minister, and setting up the Bayshore Gospel church in Keyport, New Jersey.
+Powers moved to Saint Petersburg, Russia in 2002 where he set up a Christian orphanage and built a recording studio.
 He later returned to the US.

+For the album Triumphant Return by Christian rock group Whitecross, Powers won a Gospel Music Association Dove Award for Album of the Year in 1991.